700-Calorie a Day - 100calsnacks

 Who Should Avoid This Diet?

 Individuals with a history of eating disorders, those on specific medications, or anyone with underlying health conditions should steer clear of the 700-calorie diet.
 Pregnant or breastfeeding women should also avoid such extreme caloric restrictions.
 Always consult a healthcare professional before embarking on a restrictive diet.
+For safer, more sustainable approaches to weight loss, consider our 7-day protein diet plan for weight loss or explore comprehensive meal plans for weight loss that provide better nutritional balance.

 What Happens After the Diet?
 Keeping the Weight Off